Chasmical/ECTD/Law of the Land.md

 #### Excerpt from a Home Base intro ####

-> FOURTH: As you may know, __the Mayor has banned Chicken Nuggets, due to the fact that they once caused him a mild tummy ache__.
+> FOURTH: As you may know, __the Mayor has banned Chicken Nuggets, due to the fact that they once caused him a mild tummy ache__.<br/>
-> Chicken Nuggets have since become a rare and precious commodity.
+> Chicken Nuggets have since become a rare and precious commodity.<br/>
-> If you can scrounge up some Chicken Nuggets, we can trade 'em for things that can help you out.
+> If you can scrounge up some Chicken Nuggets, we can trade 'em for things that can help you out.<br/>
 > The Doctor, Thief and Soldier can brief you a bit more on the Nugget situation.

 #### Excerpt from the game intro ####

-> Once home to peace and prosperity, the city has fallen into the hands of __a ruthless and dictatorial Mayor__.
+> Once home to peace and prosperity, the city has fallen into the hands of __a ruthless and dictatorial Mayor__.<br/>
-> Elected on __vague promises of "lower taxes" and "more beer"__, his true colors began to show immediately upon his inauguration.
+> Elected on __vague promises of "lower taxes" and "more beer"__, his true colors began to show immediately upon his inauguration.<br/>
-> __The Mayor's first executive orders were a massive raise on taxes, and a one-time confiscation of all alcoholic beverages__.
+> __The Mayor's first executive orders were a massive raise on taxes, and a one-time confiscation of all alcoholic beverages__.<br/>
-> He stated that the confiscation was so he could throw "the mother of all ragers" for his constituents.
+> He stated that the confiscation was so he could throw "the mother of all ragers" for his constituents.<br/>
-> But in reality, there was only like one keg and a bag of tortilla chips.
+> But in reality, there was only like one keg and a bag of tortilla chips.<br/>
-> It was suuuper lame.
+> It was suuuper lame.<br/>
 > He used the money and extra booze to fund a private army of goons, happy to carry out his every nefarious bidding.

 #### Excerpt from signs in the Mayor's Office ####

 > Anyone can run for Mayor!
-Here's what determines your electability:
+Here's what determines your electability:<br/>
-> Making people like you, getting rid of people who don't, people being the same class as you, and engaging in fruitful financial transactions.
+> Making people like you, getting rid of people who don't, people being the same class as you, and engaging in fruitful financial transactions.<br/>
 > You'll need a majority of floors to vote in your favor.
-The existing mayor starts with an advantage!
+The existing mayor starts with an advantage!<br/>
 > All non-imprisoned living/undead residents of the city have a vote!

 #### Comedian interaction dialogue ####